burtlo/topics-in-ruby/section_01.md

 ```
 A named parameter would make the intent of this additional parameter more clear.

-Here is an implementation that employs optional parameters with defaults:
+Here is an implementation that employs named parameters:

 ```ruby
 class String